-Use butter rather than marg - this is serves as a better 'bread barrier'.
+- Use butter, rather than margarine – it serves as a better 'break barrier'.

-Pack fillings (like tuna salad) in separate tupperware containers then add to your buttered bread when you’re ready to eat lunch.
-Not a soggy sandwich in sight!
+- Pack fillings (like tuna or chicken salad) in a separate container, then add to your buttered bread at lunchtime.

-Use lettuce (make sure you dry it properly first) as a protective layer between the bread and salad.
-Plus it will give a nice crunch to your filling.
+- Use (dried) lettuce as a protective layer between the bread and salad.
+Crunchy.

 Not into sarnies?
 We've got lots of other lovely lunch ideas.

 Lunchboxes are cool - in more ways than one!